Imagine we have this class defined in the reader.dll DLL:

 };

-Now let’s imagine we have a function that uses the first version of our Reader.DLL:
+Below is a function that uses the first version of the reader.dll DLL.

 {